CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Use-Ganglia-with-Cumulus-Linux.md

           send_metadata_interval = 30
         }

 6. Set up the cluster.
 This information must match between the host and the nodes it is listening to.
-The example below uses RDU, which stands for Raleigh, Durham (two amazing cities in central North Carolina).
+The example below uses RDU, which stands for Raleigh and Durham (two cities in central North Carolina).
 Continue editing `/etc/ganglia/gmond.conf`.

         cluster {
           name = "RDU"